[TourBox Tutorial] How to Assign Macro Commands?

 Watch the video below to learn how to effortlessly achieve consistent batch color adjustments in Lightroom Classic using macros.

-What is a GROUP in Macro Settings?
+What Is a GROUP in Macro Settings?

 how to create group in tourbox